kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 description: "A hands-on walkthrough of debugging Clash's HTTP & SOCKS proxy ports on Linux, configuring git/pip access, and switching ports with custom shell aliases."
 date: 2025-05-28 22:38:00 +0800
 categories: [🤖 tech, 🔒 Web Security]
-tags: [🐧 Linux, 💻 Networking, 🍓 Raspberry Pi, 🛡️ DNS, 😼 Clash, 🌀 VPN, 🚪 Port, 🧙 Git, 🔁 HTTP/HTTPS Proxy, 🕳️ SOCKS5, 🐞 Linux troubleshooting]
+tags: [🐧 Linux, 💻 Networking, 🍓 Raspberry Pi, 🛡️ DNS, 😼 Clash, 🌀 VPN, 🚪 Port, 🧙 Git, 🔁 HTTP/HTTPS Proxy, 🕳️ SOCKS5, 🐞 Linux troubleshooting, 😨 IPv6]
 img_path: /assets/img/posts/
 toc: true
 comments: true
 image: /assets/img/posts/clash_troubleshooting.png
+---

+> **⚠️ WARNING:** If you're using a non-jailbroken iPhone, you may need to use `Shadowrocket` make this Pi + Clash setup work properly.
+> 📱 **Make sure your phone or router allows IPv6 to be disabled** *before* you commit to this setup.

 ---

 So let's say you've successfully set up Pi-hole for all your devices-your Phone, your PC, everything - maybe using this blog 👉🏻 [Building a Pi-Hole DNS Firewall with Clash VPN Routing - Wireless, Leak-Free, No-Cable Setup](https://kay-a11y.github.io/posts/pi-hole-clash/).